 Alcohol & Skin Cells: For the Science Lovers

-We must include the facts on how alcohol affects skin cells, because it's a free-radical bonanza.
-Small amounts of alcohol applied to skin cells in lab settings (about 3% alcohol, but keep in mind skin-care products contain amounts ranging from 5% to 60% or more) over the course of two days increased cell death by 26%.
-It also destroyed the substances in cells that reduce inflammation and defend against free radicals; so, not only does alcohol crash your healthy-complexion party—it trashes the furniture, too!
-Worst skin-care guest ever.
+Need more proof that alcohol is bad for skin?
+Small amounts (about 3% alcohol, but keep in mind skincare products contain amounts ranging from 5% to 60% or more) applied to skin cells in lab settings over the course of two days increased cell death by 26%.
+It also destroyed the substances naturally present in cells that reduce inflammation and defend against free radicals; so, not only does alcohol crash your healthy-complexion party—it trashes the furniture, too!

-The damage to cells continues, and it's not pretty: Exposure to alcohol causes skin cells to literally self-destruct.
-Seriously—they just give up and go boom, and the longer the exposure to alcohol continues, the worse it gets for your skin cells.
-The same study found that only two days of exposure was dramatically more harmful than one day of exposure, and that was using an alcohol concentration of less than 10%, which is much lower than what's in many alcohol-based skin-care products.
+The damage to skin cells continues as exposure to alcohol causes them to self-destruct.
+Literally—they just give up and go boom, and the longer the exposure to alcohol continues, the worse it gets for your skin.
+The same study found that only two days of exposure was dramatically more harmful than one day of exposure, and that was using an alcohol concentration of less than 10%, which is much lower than what's in many alcohol-based skincare products.
+Now that’s sobering news!

 The Best Skin of Your Life Starts Here: The same type of in-depth scientific research used to create this article is also used to formulate Paula’s Choice Skincare products.
 You’ll find products for all skin types and a range of concerns, from acne and sensitive skin to wrinkles, pores, and sun damage.
 With Paula’s Choice Skincare, you can get (and keep) the best skin of your life!
 Learn more at Shop Paula's Choice.